trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../examples/TribitsExampleProject/PackagesList.cmake
    :literal:

-Other comamnds that are appropriate to use this file are `TRIBITS_DISABLE_PACKAGE_ON_PLATFORMS()`_.
-If the binary directory for any package ``<packageName>`` needs to be changed from the default, then the variable ``<packageName>_SPECIFIED_BINARY_DIR`` can be set.
+Other comamnds that are appropriate to use in this file include `TRIBITS_DISABLE_PACKAGE_ON_PLATFORMS()`_.
+Also, if the binary directory for any package ``<packageName>`` needs to be changed from the default, then the variable ``<packageName>_SPECIFIED_BINARY_DIR`` can be set.
 One can see an example of this in the file ``tribits/PackageList.cmake`` which shows

 .. include:: ../../PackagesList.cmake
    :literal:

+(see `TriBITS Package, TriBITS Repository, TriBITS Package sharing the same source directory`_).

 It is perfectly legal for a TriBITS repjository to define no packages at all with::

   TRIBITS_DEFINE_REPOSITORY_PACKAGES()

-and this would be the case for a TribITS meta-project that has no native packages, only extra repositories.
+and this would be the case for a TriBITS meta-project that has no native packages, only extra repositories.

 ..
 ToDo: Point to example meta-project.